 Before you get on board of the subway, double check if it is a local or express train.
 They go the same way, but unlike the local train the express train will not stop at each station.
 Check the subway plan to see whether your destination is an express station or local station.

-If you have a Metrocard ticket, this does also allow you to take the Roosevelt Island Tramway, a cable car connecting Manhattan and Roosevelt Island.
+If you have a Metrocard ticket, this does also allow you to take the Roosevelt Island Tramway, an aerial tramway connecting Manhattan and Roosevelt Island.